JoaoLopesFiocruz/DataAnalisy/UseCases.md

     7. The system open a modal to write the new value with the close button.
     8. The user click on button.
     9. The system close the modal.
+## UC12 - Create goal
+### Actor
+- User
+### MF
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the goal.
+    4. The user click on button.
+    5. The system show the datas about goal with the button to create a goal.
+    6. The user clicks the button
+    7. The system open a modal to write the new goal data.
+    8. The system validate.
+    9. The system edit that goal if the data is correct.
+### AF1 - Invalid data
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the goal.
+    4. The user click on button.
+    5. The system show the datas about goal with the button to create a new goal.
+    6. The user clicks the button
+    7. The system open a modal to write the new goal data.
+    8. The system validate.
+    9. The system returns that the information is incorrect, if the data is incorrect.
+### AF2 - Close modal
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the goal.
+    4. The user click on button.
+    5. The system show the datas about goal with the button to create a new goal.
+    6. The user clicks the button
+    7. The system open a modal to write the new goal data with the close button.
+    8. The user click on button.
+    9. The system close the modal.
+## UC13 - View profile
+### Actor
+- User
+### MF
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the user profile.
+    4. The user click on button.
+    5. The system show the user datas
+## UC14 - Edit profile
+### Actor
+- User
+### MF
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the user profile.
+    4. The user click on button.
+    5. The system show the user datas with a button to update.
+    6. The user click button.
+    7. Rewrite data is enabled.
+    8. The edit button transform in a submit button.
+    9. The user rewrite they data.
+    10. The user rewrite they data.
+    11. The user click on the submit button.
+    12. The system validate the data.
+    13. The system return the sucess message.
+### AF1-Invalid data
+    1. The user login in the website.
+    2. The user be redirected to the main page.
+    3. The system display a button to view the user profile.
+    4. The user click on button.
+    5. The system show the user datas with a button to update.
+    6. The user click button.
+    7. Rewrite data is enabled.
+    8. The edit button transform in a submit button.
+    9. The user rewrite they data.
+    10. The user rewrite they data.
+    11. The user click on the submit button.
+    12. The system validate the data.
+    13. The system return the invalid data message if the data is invalid.